 Rice gall midge forms a tubular gall at the base of tillers, producing elongated silvery leaf sheaths called onion leaf or silver shoot (about 1 cm wide and 10−30 cm long).
 The affected tiller inhibits growth of leaves and fails to produce panicles.
 Plant stunting and leaf deformity, wilting and rolling are also symptoms caused by drought, potassium deficiency, salinity, and by rice thrips.
 To confirm cause of problem, check for presence of insects.
-Particularly, elongate-tubular eggs and maggot-like larva feeding inside developing buds.
+Particularly, elongated-tubular eggs and maggot-like larva feeding inside developing buds.

 The Asian rice gall midge is found in irrigated or rainfed wetland rice environment during the tillering stage of the rice crop.
 It is also common in upland and deep-water rice.
 The insect remains dormant in the pupa stage but become active again when the buds start growing after the rains.
 Population density is favored by cloudy or rainy weather, cultivation of high-tillering varieties, intensive management practices.